geoaihub/GeoAdvances-EQ-Scene-Classification-2023-Kahramanmaras/building_non_building/README.md

 *Picture Source: [GeoAI Hub Mersin](https://github.com/geoaihub)*

+## Objective

+The objective of this project is to develop a deep learning model for classifying high-resolution satellite images into "building" and "non-building" categories using various advanced architectures.
+The model aims to achieve high accuracy in identifying structural damage in satellite imagery, particularly in post-earthquake scenarios.
+Through this project, we aim to demonstrate the effectiveness of deep learning in image classification tasks and its application in real-world disaster response scenarios.

 ## Abstract

 This research presents an automated approach for detecting and classifying in high-resolution satellite images, particularly in the aftermath of the Hatay earthquake, utilizing Maxar high-resolution satellite imagery.
 Advanced deep learning models are employed to identify "building" and "non-building" building classes.